-The College Illinois!® Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts for the 2020/2021 enrollment period.
-While the closing of the CIPTP has not occurred, we have completed a projection assuming that the program continues to operate but with no new contract sales after June 30, 2020.
-Based on an investment return assumption that grades down from 5.75 percent for the 2021 fiscal year to 3.50 percent for the 2025 fiscal year, future payments from current contract holders, current Trust assets and future investment income are projected to be insufficient by the year 2025 to make the required tuition payments and additional funds will be required to maintain solvency.
+The College Illinois![®] Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts for the 2021/2022 enrollment period.
+While the closing of the CIPTP has not occurred, we have completed a projection assuming that the program continues to operate but with no new contract sales after June 30, 2021.
+Based on an investment return assumption that grades down from 5.25 percent for the 2022 fiscal year to 3.00 percent for the 2027 fiscal year, current Trust assets including future payments from current contract holders, an additional State appropriation of \$20 million during fiscal year 2022 and future investment income are projected to be insufficient by the year 2027 to make the required tuition payments and additional funds will be required to maintain solvency.
 The results of this "closed group" projection are included in a separate report.